pamosima/network-mcp-docker-suite/README.md

 # For Catalyst Center MCP server (if using --profile catc or --profile all)
 cp catc-mcp-server/.env.example catc-mcp-server/.env
 nano catc-mcp-server/.env

+# For IOS XE MCP server (if using --profile ios-xe or --profile all)
+cp ios-xe-mcp-server/.env.example ios-xe-mcp-server/.env
+nano ios-xe-mcp-server/.env
 ```

 > 💡 **Tip**: Only configure the `.env` files for the servers you plan to deploy.
 For example, if you only need Meraki integration, you only need to configure `meraki-mcp-server/.env`.